homebysix/recipe-robot/README.md

 1. It's difficult to parse a ParentRecipe and determine exactly which processors will be needed and which file paths we can rely on.
 Your brain is still the best tool for that.

-2. Many AutoPkg recipe authors put a lot of work into the recipes they write, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.
+2. Many AutoPkg recipe authors put a lot of work into creating and maintaining their recipes, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.

 You can override this etiquette, but please only post a duplicate set of recipes to GitHub if they meet these guidelines: